alexander-kastil/talk-pro-code-agents/03-foundry-sdk/readme.md

+# Microsoft Foundry SDKs

+Microsoft Foundry SDKs provide libraries and tools to build, deploy, and manage AI-powered agents using Microsoft Foundry services.

+These SDKs support multiple programming languages and offer seamless integration with Microsoft Foundry capabilities.

+Available in Python and .NET

-# Coded Agent using Python SDK
+## Python SDK Sample

 Azure Identity 1.26.0b1 provides DefaultAzureCredential so the agent can authenticate with Managed Identity or local credentials without hard-coding secrets.